ramit21/machine-learning-python/deep-learning/README.md

 **Backpropogation**: algorithm used to train MLP's weights by back propagating errors to previous layers.
 Previous layers will then tweak the weights to reduce the error.

 **Activation Functions (aka rectifiers)**: Takes inputs from all neurons from a layer, filters out useful data points, and gives the output to the next layer.
 This is known as forward propagation.
 A neural network without an activation function is essentially just a linear regression model.
+Activation functions are mainly used to introduce non-linearities into the network.

 1. **Liniar**: o/p is same as the recieved i/p.
 Practically, no point in using it.
 2. **Binary Step**: It is on or off.
 But vertical slopes dont work well with calculus.
 Derivatives are needed for backpropagation.
 Hence we prefer other options like ReLU.
 3. **Softmax** is a function used for classification using probability, for several given input values.
 Can produce only 1 label as ouput, hence it is mainly used in the final layer of neural networks.
 4. **Sigmoid**: While softmax is used for multi-class classification problems, sigmoid function is used for binay classification problems.
 It changes slowly for high/low values, this is known as "Vanishing Gradient" problem.
 Solution is to use 'Tanh' instead of signmoid.
-RNNs do well with Tanh.
+RNNs do well with Tanh. o/p of singmoid is probability in range of [0,1], while for tanh its [-1,1].
 5. **ReLU**: Rectified Liniar Unit.
 "Dying ReLU problem": when inputs <=0, we have a liniar function.
 Solution is to use **Leaky ReLU** that introduces a negative slope below 0.
-Next improved version is **Paramtetric ReLu**, where the slope in negative part is learned via backpropagation.
+Next improved version is **Paramtetric ReLu**, where the slope in negative part is also learned via backpropagation.

 ## Hyperparameters for tuning DL algorithm

 **Learning Rate**: As part of gradient descent, we start at a random point and sample different solutions (weights) to minimise some cost function.
 How far apart these samples are - is known as learning rate.
 Small learning rate may take too long to find the optimal solution, and a large learning rate can lead to overshooting the optimal solution.

-**Batch size**: Batch-size is how many training samples used within each epoch.
+**Batch size**: Applying differential at every point on loss function is not possible.
+One way is SGD (Stochatic Gradient descent) that picks some points along the curve, and apply differential.
+Even better approach is applying differentials on batches.
+A Batch-size is how many training samples used within each epoch.
 Small batch-size can wiggle its way out of local minima, while large batch sizes can converge on a wrong solution at random.
 Hence batch size should be kept small.
 Just as with learning rate, small batch size may take too long to find the optimal solution, and a large batch size can lead to overshooting the optimal solution.

 **Epoch**: No. of iterations algorithm is run for.
-At each iteration, algorithm tries to reduce the specified **loss/cost function** (eg. cross_entropy).
+At each iteration, algorithm tries to reduce the specified **loss/cost function** by backpropagating and adjusting the weights (eg. of loss function = cross_entropy with probability output in range [0,1], and mean square error loss for regression models).

 **Optimization Functions**: Used to speed up gradient descent, by speeding up when on a slope, and slowing down when reaching a bottom. **Adam** is a popular choice of optimising function.